 Jingyi Li has been a portfolio manager since 2019 and an analyst since 2010.
 As an analyst, he focuses on industrials, utilities, and Chinese companies.
 Mr. Li graduated from Shanghai Jiaotong University in 1998 and received an MBA from the Yale School of Management in 2005.
 He joined Harding Loevner in 2010.
-Mr. Li serves as a co-lead portfolio manager for the Global Equity Portfolio and a portfolio manager for the Chinese Equity Portfolio.
+Mr. Li serves as a co-lead portfolio manager for the Global Equity Portfolio and as a portfolio manager for the Chinese Equity Portfolio.
+Mr. Li has held his position with the Global Equity Portfolio since February 2019 and the Chinese Equity Portfolio since December 2020.

 Bryan Lloyd, CFA has been a portfolio manager since 2014 and an analyst since 2011 when he joined Harding Loevner.
 As an analyst, he focuses on financials companies.
 Mr. Lloyd graduated from Lafayette College in 1996.
-Mr. Lloyd serves as a portfolio manager for the International Equity Portfolio.
+Mr. Lloyd serves as a portfolio manager for the International Equity Portfolio, the International Developed Markets Equity Portfolio, and the International Carbon Transition Equity Portfolio.
+Mr. Lloyd has held his position with the International Equity Portfolio since June 2014, the International Developed Markets Equity Portfolio since September 2022, and the International Carbon Transition Equity Portfolio since December 2022.

 Christopher Mack, CFA has been a portfolio manager since 2014 and an analyst since 2008.
 As an analyst, he focuses on information technology companies.
 Mr. Mack graduated from Lafayette College in 2004 and joined Harding Loevner that same year.
 Mr. Mack serves as a portfolio manager for the Global Equity Portfolio.

-Christopher Mack, CFA has been a portfolio manager since 2014 and an analyst since 2008.
-As an analyst, he focuses on information technology companies.
-Mr. Mack graduated from Lafayette College in 2004 and joined Harding Loevner that same year.
-Mr. Mack serves as a portfolio manager for the Global Equity Portfolio.
+Mr. Mack has held his position with the Global Equity Portfolio since June 2014.

 Babatunde Ojo, CFA has been a portfolio manager since 2014 and an analyst since 2012.
 As an analyst, he focuses on frontier emerging markets companies.
 Mr. Ojo graduated from University of Lagos in 2002.
 He received an MBA in Finance and Management from University of Pennsylvania, the Wharton School, in 2012 and joined Harding Loevner that same year.
-Mr. Ojo serves as a co-lead portfolio manager for the Frontier Emerging Markets Portfolio and a portfolio manager for the International Equity Portfolio.
+Mr. Ojo serves as a colead portfolio manager for the Frontier Emerging Markets Portfolio and as a portfolio manager for the International Equity Portfolio, the International Developed Markets Equity Portfolio, and the International Carbon Transition Equity Portfolio.
+Mr. Ojo has held his position with the Frontier Emerging Markets Portfolio since June 2014, the International Equity Portfolio since January 2021, the International Developed Markets Equity Portfolio since September 2022, and the International Carbon Transition Equity Portfolio since December 2022.

 Jafar Rizvi, CFA has been a portfolio manager since 2011 and an analyst since 2008.
 As an analyst, he focuses on communication services, consumer discretionary, and international small companies.
 Mr. Rizvi graduated from Aligarh University in 1988 and from J Nehru University in 1990.
 He received an MBA from Baruch College, The City University of New York in 1998 and an MPA from Columbia University's School of International & Public Affairs in 2010.
 He joined Harding Loevner in 2008.
 Mr. Rizvi serves as co-lead portfolio manager for the International Small Companies Portfolio.
+Mr. Rizvi has held his position with the International Small Companies Portfolio since June 2011.